🌌 Astronomy · Galaxies

 Supermassive Black Holes

-Every massive galaxy has a SMBH at its center.
+Every massive galaxy has a SMBH (supermassive black hole) at its center.
 Mass correlates with bulge mass — co-evolution.

 Supermassive Black Holes